puppeteer/puppeteer/docs/api/puppeteer.page.cookies.md

 # Page.cookies() method

-If no URLs are specified, this method returns cookies for the current page URL.
-If URLs are specified, only cookies for those URLs are returned.

-#### Signature:
+### Signature:

 ```typescript
 class Page {
   abstract cookies(...urls: string[]): Promise<Cookie[]>;
 }
 ```

+If no URLs are specified, this method returns cookies for the current page URL.
+If URLs are specified, only cookies for those URLs are returned.

 ## Parameters